Lisgevan/The-Modern-Javascript-Bootcamp-Course-2021/README.md

 3. Project three: **"Maze Game"**.
    A small JavaScript project of a maze game where you have to move the ball to the square.
    Find it under the "maze-game" folder.

+4. Project three: **"Secter Message"**.
+   A small JavaScript project of a page where you enter a message in a form and it creates a link with the 'secret message.
+   Find it under the "secret-message" folder.